 © KlezCalifornia Inc, or used by permission.
 All rights reserved.

-This dramatic participatory reading will take place Sunday, November 14, 1:30-3pm Pacific Time (4:30pm Eastern, 9:30pm London, 10:30pm Paris, 11:30pm Tel Aviv.
+This dramatic participatory reading will take place Sunday, November 14, 1:30-3pm Pacific Time (PT) (4:30pm Eastern, 9:30pm London, 10:30pm Paris, 11:30pm Tel Aviv.
 Please confirm local time) on Zoom.
 The one-hour readings will be followed by a free-ranging discussion.
+Note that the start time announced in the 10/20 e-blast to KlezCalifornia members was incorrect.

 About A Bintel Brief